 Beware, a Breach of Contract Can Cost You Money, and Lots of It!

-A business purchase contract in New Jersey is formed when a party makes an offer to buy a business and the seller accepts the offer upon the same terms that the offer was made.
+A business purchase contract is formed when a party makes an offer to buy a business and the seller accepts the offer upon the same terms that the offer was made.
 For example, if you or your company offer to buy a business from a seller for $100,000 in cash, closing within 60 days and the seller accepts your offer, there is an enforceable contract for the purchase of that business.

 Chances are that you will enter into several additional but closely related contracts when you decide to make an offer to purchase a business, including: